-Mayo began their RFID efforts by hiring a system integrator to prove out their concept.
+The hospital began their RFID efforts by hiring a system integrator to prove out their concept.
 The problem was this firm was not an RFID specialist.
-Once Mayo was convinced of the efficacy off the technology based on an initial pilot within the pathology lab they knew they would want to roll this out to other labs within the Mayo hospital system.
+Once the hospital was convinced of the efficacy of the technology based on an initial pilot within the pathology lab they knew they would want to roll this out to other labs within the hospital system.
 The system that went into production had to be scalable, accurate and highly available.